lf-/dotfiles/nvim/pack/plugins/start/vim-indent-guides/README.markdown

+## Local modifications

+This indent-guides has been hacked, not in the most compatible way, to provide rainbow indents.
+It probably doesn't work acceptably without `set termguicolors`.
+No warranty, etc. Enjoy 💜

 # Indent Guides

 Indent Guides is a plugin for visually displaying indent levels in Vim.

 <img src="http://i.imgur.com/ONgoj.png" width="448" height="448" alt="" />